shruthits1/IISC-CAPSTONE-PROJECT/docs/DEPENDENCIES_SUMMARY.md

-# Dependencies Summary - AI Financial Advisory Platform
+# Dependencies Summary - Pennywise

 ## ✅ All Dependencies Verified and Working

-This document provides a summary of all dependencies required for the AI Financial Advisory Platform, their status, and verification results.
+This document provides a summary of all dependencies required for the Pennywise, their status, and verification results.

 ## Core Dependencies Status